 An experimentally accessible quantity which carries information about $P_h(E)$ is the differential downstream resistance $\tilde R_{23}$ in the four-terminal setup shown in \cref{fig:RxxSketch}.
 Here, terminals $1$ and $3$ act as voltage probes (i.e., $\braket{I_{1,3}} = 0$) with respective chemical potentials $\mu_{1,3}$.
 Moreover, a current $I$ is injected via terminal $4$ and, due to current conservation, leaves the setup via the grounded superconductor at terminal $2$.
 One can extend the Landauer-B\"uttiker formalism \cite{dattaElectronic1995} to account for both particles and holes (see App.~\ref{app:LBextended}).
-In the basis of incoming and outgoing particles and holes at the leads $1$, $3$ and $4$, the unitary scattering matrix reads
+In the basis of incoming and outgoing particles and holes at leads $1$, $3$ and $4$, the unitary scattering matrix reads

 Using the Landauer-B\"uttiker formula (\ref{eq:LB_Im}) and assuming zero temperature to replace the Fermi functions by step functions, we arrive at the expression for the current in the different terminals,